teslamate-org/teslamate/README.md

 [Tasker](https://play.google.com/store/apps/details?id=net.dinglisch.android.taskerm&hl=en)
 (Android) or [Shortcuts](https://support.apple.com/guide/shortcuts/welcome/ios)
 (iOS) that listens for connected Bluetooth devices.
-If a connection to your Tesla is established send an HTTP PUT request to your publicly exposed TeslaMate instance.
+If a connection to your Tesla is established send an HTTP PUT `resume` request to your publicly exposed TeslaMate instance.
+See the available commands below.

-_(With iOS 12 and below workflows are quite limited but can be triggered manually. iOS 13 will probably fix that.)_
+_(With iOS 12 and below workflows are quite limited but can be triggered manually. iOS 13 will fix that.)_

+**Alternatively** / additionally, you can experiment with the sleep settings.
+Some cars, especially Model 3, seem to handle a `Time to Try Sleeping` value of 12 min just fine.
+Doing so reduces the likelihood of potential data gaps.
+Just keep an eye on your car afterwards to see if if still goes info sleep mode.

+###### Available Commands

 ```
 PUT https://teslamate.your-domain.com/api/car/$car_id/logging/resume
 PUT https://teslamate.your-domain.com/api/car/$car_id/logging/suspend
 ```

-I strongly recommend to use a reverse-proxy with HTTPS and basic access authentication when exposing TeslaMate to the public internet.
-Additionally only permit access to `/api/car/$car_id/logging/resume` and/or `/api/car/$car_id/logging/suspend`.
+_I strongly recommend to use a reverse-proxy with HTTPS and basic access authentication when exposing TeslaMate to the public internet.
+Additionally only permit access to `/api/car/$car_id/logging/resume` and/or `/api/car/$car_id/logging/suspend`._

 ## Contributions